 Coffee or tea

-Mix one tablespoon of liquid dish soap with one table spoon of vinegar and two cups of warm water.
-Apply the mixture with a sponge to slowly remove the stain.
+Mix one tablespoon of liquid dish soap with one tablespoon of vinegar and two cups of warm water.
+Apply the mixture with a sponge to slowly remove the soda stain.

 Wine stain removal

-Create a mixture that is 1 tablespoon vinegar and 2/3 cup of rubbing alcohol.
-Blot the stain using the solution.
+Create a mixture that is one tablespoon vinegar and 2/3 cup of rubbing alcohol.
+Blot the wine stain using the solution.

 Grease or oil